keithalewis/math/relation.md

 The notion of a _relation_ is a fundamental concept of mathematics.
 Given two things are they equivalent in some sense even if they are not equal?
 Is one "bigger" than the other?
 Is it even possible to compare them?
-Relations provide a systematic way to get insights into these questions.
+Relations provide a systematic way to get insight into these questions.
 Partial functions are special cases of relations and functions are special cases of partial functions.